-Jim Field Smith is a BAFTA, Emmy and Golden Globe nominated director, writer and producer, and the co-founder, with George Kay, of the production company Idiotlamp.
-They are the creators and producers of the Netflix original drama series CRIMINAL and the forthcoming Apple TV+ series HIJACK starring Idris Elba, both of which Jim also directed.
+Jim Field Smith is a BAFTA, Emmy and Golden Globe nominated director, writer and producer, and co-founder of the production company Idiotlamp.

 Photographed by Jonathan Ford